 Registration constitutes a financial agreement between you and the University.
 Tuition, fees and other charges you incur, including but not limited to housing, meal plans, and bookstore charges ("Charges"), shall be added to your student account.
-Any Charges that are not covered by financial aid shall be the responsibility of the student covered by financial aid shall be the responsibility of the student and shall be paid within the term in which the Charges incurred.
+Any Charges that are not covered by financial aid shall be the responsibility of the student and shall be paid within the term in which the Charges incurred.